 Bible Study

 It is a good question, perhaps the greatest question a Christian can possibly ask.
-There are many tools available for maturing as a disciple of Jesus.
+There are many tools available for helping followers of Jesus grow.
 The most important thing anyone can do is to prayerfully read the Bible.
 There is no substitute for someone reading the Bible carefully, inquisitively, and humbly.
 Imagine if the God of all creation had some things that He wanted to tell you.
 That’s what the Bible is.
 Everything that Christianity does, believes, and teaches flows from this collection of books.
-If you’re going to be a follower of Jesus, then you need to regularly be learning from Scripture.
+If you’re going to be a follower of Jesus, then you need to live in Scripture.

 Bible Study Methods